Transport-enabled entangling gate for trapped ions

-The MS entangling interaction requires two optical tones applied simultaneously with frequencies detuned near red and blue motional sidebands \cite{sorensen_entanglement_2000}.
-We create this bichromatic field by passing the 729~nm beam through an acousto-optic modulator (AOM) with two rf tones applied; both diffracted output beams are coupled into a single optical fiber to deliver co-propagating laser fields to the trapped ions \cite{akerman_universal_2015, benhelm_towards_2008}).
+Our MS entangling interaction requires two optical tones applied simultaneously with frequencies detuned near the red and blue BM sidebands \cite{sorensen_entanglement_2000}; we choose the BM mode because it has a low heating rate and is not excited strongly during linear transport.
+We create this bichromatic field by passing the 729~nm beam through an acousto-optic modulator with two rf tones applied; both diffracted output beams are coupled into a single optical fiber to deliver co-propagating laser fields to the trapped ions \cite{akerman_universal_2015, benhelm_towards_2008}).
 For an interaction duration $\tau$, the optical tone frequencies and powers are chosen such that the gate transforms ions initialized in the ground state $|SS\rangle$ into a maximally entangled Bell state $(|SS\rangle - i |DD\rangle)/\sqrt{2}$.
-To reliably reproduce this Bell state, we impose a fixed phase upon the spin-dependent force created by the bichromatic field at the beginning of the transport.
 We quantify the fidelity $F$ of the state produced in this way using a combination of two experimental results: (1) the populations $P_0$ and $P_2$ after the gate and (2) the amplitude $A$ of a parity signal constructed by applying a global ${\pi/2}$ pulse with varying phase after the gate \cite{leibfried_experimental_2003}.

 We determine several initial sets of dc electrode voltages to confine the ions statically at 2~$\mu$m intervals along the trap axis by creating a three-dimensional discretized model of the ideal trap and solving for potentials that produce harmonic confinement \cite{charles_doret_controlling_2012}.
 For simple shuttling operations, linear interpolation between these harmonic potentials is sufficient to transport ions from one position to another.
 We use this preliminary sequence of voltages, called a waveform, as a starting point for transport across the 80~$\mu$m experimental region.
-Unfortunately, the confining fields produced in practice can differ from the ideal solutions due to fabrication imperfections, stray fields, and filter distortions, so we calibrate modifications to the waveform to correct for variations in axial confinement strength and transport velocity.
+Unfortunately, the confining fields produced in practice can differ from the ideal solutions due to trap fabrication imperfections, stray fields, and dc electrode filter distortions, so we calibrate modifications to the waveform to correct for variations in axial confinement strength and transport velocity.